Dr Martin Farr

 - Address: School of History,

-I've been here since 2000, teaching, supervising, and researching post-1914 British history.
+I teach, supervise, and research post-1914 British history.
 With degrees in each, I straddle, more or less comfortably, the disciplines of history and politics, being particularly interested in promoting contemporary history and its applications.

 I'm closely involved in outreach, widening participation, and engagement activities.
-For the School I’m Senior Tutor (concerned with overseeing pastoral care); for History I’m responsible for careers and alumni matters, and lead visit days and open days; for the University, I co-chair Insights Public Lectures, and am vice chair of the student hardship fund.
+For the School I’m Senior Tutor; for History I’m responsible for (at the beginning) visit days and open days, and (at the other end) careers and alumni; for the University, I co-chair Insights Public Lectures, and am vice chair of the student hardship fund.

-Born and raised in north London, I proceeded via secondary education in the home counties, undergraduate study in the west country, doctoral research in east central Scotland, and varied short-term and hourly contracts and appointments in and around London, before I arrived in the North East.
+Born and raised in north London, I proceeded via secondary education in the home counties, undergraduate study in the west country, doctoral research in central Scotland, and varied short-term and hourly contracts and appointments in and around London, before arriving in the North East in 2000.

 Roles and Responsibilities